 ENVIRONMENTAL.
 SOCIAL.
 GOVERNANCE.

-The Australasian Furniture Association places a strong emphasis on supporting and advising Members about their obligations around safety, standards, compliance and regulatory requirements.
+The Australian Furniture Association (AFA) supports Members in understanding and meeting their obligations around product safety, industry standards, compliance, and regulatory requirements.

 ESG Criteria